ouchitaikoproject/OuchiTaikoProject/README.md

 ---

-### **<u>E6.
+#### **<u>G6.
 Glue Piezo to Neoprene Mount</u>**

 Add several drops of **Superglue** onto the top surface of neoprene that is already glued to the bottom housing shell.
 Center the **piezo sensor** face up (the all-brass side faces *down*, your wires will be on the top) onto the neoprene and press together.
 Press lightly for 30 seconds.
 Be sure that the wire is laying across the strain relief channel portion on one side of the bottom housing channel.

-*Note: Pic varies slightly from your version - this was an earlier version.
-You will have a more pronounced strain relief channel.*
+💡 **Note:** Pic varies slightly from your version - this was an earlier version.
+You will have a more pronounced strain relief channel.

 <div align="center">
 <img src="images/Pictures/sensorinhousing.jpg" width="350px" style="display: block; margin: 0 auto;">